 Mr. Hitesh Himatlal Lakhani, has been director of the Company since April 14, 2006.
-Further, at the Board Meeting of the Company dated February 16, 2023, he was Re-designated as the Chairman and Managing Director of our Company for a
+Further, at the Board Meeting of the Company dated February 16, 2023, he was Re-designated as the Chairman and Managing Director of our Company for a period of five years with effect from February 16, 2023.
+The details of his remuneration as revised by our Board on February 16, 2023, with effect February 16, 2023, for a period of Five years, are as stated below:

 Particulars Terms of remuneration Remuneration ₹ 83,333 Thousand per month which shall be a sum of up to ₹ 10.00/- Lakhs per annum.
-Other benefits The director shall be entitled to reimbursement of expenses as decided by Board of Directors of Company from time to time and variable pay to be paid as decided from time to time and other terms and conditions of his employment be decided from time to time.
+Other benefits its The director shall be entitled to reimbursement of expenses as decided by Board of Directors of Company from time to time and variable pay to be paid as decided from time to time and other terms and conditions of his employment be decided from time to time.